-The Swedish Polar Research Secretariat’s operational support is given to Swedish researchers to collect data and samples in the Arctic and in Antarctica.
+The Swedish Polar Research Secretariat’s operational support is granted to Swedish researchers to collect data and samples in the Arctic and in Antarctica.
 Priority is given to initiatives that would be difficult for a single research group to carry out on their own.

 The support consists of access to the Secretariat’s research platforms and other operational capacity and is also provided in the form of collaboration with other countries’ national polar programmes.
-Support is also provided through planning and implementation of field work.
+Support is also provided through the planning and implementation of field work.

-Support is not given in the form of direct financial aid to the research group.
+Support is not provided in the form of direct financial aid to the research group.
 Nor is support provided for research costs, such as salaries, research instruments, analysis costs, etc. This type of support must be sought from research funding agencies.
 Having secured research funding is a requirement to obtain operational support.

 Who can apply?

 Operational support for polar research can be sought by researchers who are active at a Swedish university, university college or research institution, and who is also the project leader and scientifically responsible for the project.
 The researcher must have a Swedish doctoral degree or an equivalent degree from another country.
 The doctoral degree must have been completed no later than the final application date for each call for proposals.

 Employer relationship and terms of employment